shashankgarewal/Health_Insurance_Cross_Sell_Predictor/REAMDE.md

 * Vintage:	                Number of Days, Customer has been associated with the company
 * Response:	                1 (Customer is interested), 0 (Customer is not interested)

- # Solution Approach
- Steps Followed for Building Machine Learning  Model:

-Step 1: Loading the dataset from the  prompt
-			-The user is asked to select the input file
-			-The user is allowed to load only  CSV file format as per current scenario

-Step 2: Handling anomalies
-			- Hist plot and desriptive statistics is used for handling annomalies in the annual premium.

-Step 3: Converting categorical features into numeric:
-			- One-hot encoding is performed on categorical features:Gender, Vehicle_Damage, and Vehicle_Age.

-Step 4: Tested multiple models to identify best model for premium estimate
-			- used decision tree, and ensemble technique to determine best model for estimation

-Step 5: Added estimated premium to original data
-		    - Model for predicting customer vehicle insurance interest, and determined accuracy, precision, f1-score, and auc-roc score are calculated
+# Steps to contribute to the project
+* Make a clone

 # Code Execution Steps:
-* python notebook and scripts files are present: eda and modeling.ipynb and script.py.
+* python notebook and scripts files are present at respective folders.
 *

 # Note
-* train.csv: I have used this dataset for the use case.
+* train.csv: I have used this dataset for preprocessing performed during EDA and stored the preprocessed data in [artificats](/artifacts/data.csv).
+* Dataset can be found in [kaggle](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction).